wisniewskikr/chrisblog-it-java-springboot/spring-boot/others/security/authentication-authorization/others/single/spring-security-form-default/README.md

 -----------

 ##### Goal
-The goal of this project is to present how to implement **Basic authentication and authorization** using **Java** application with **Spring Boot** framework.
-This application is type REST API.
+The goal of this project is to present how to implement **Form Authentication and Authorization** using **Java** application with **Spring Boot** framework.
+Form Authentication and Authorization is a **default** form provided by **Spring Security**.

-##### Flow
+##### Basic Flow
 The following flow takes place in this project:
-1. User uses any Client API (for instance Postman) for sending GET request to Server for not secured content.
+1. User uses any Browser for sending request to Server for secured content
-1. Server sends back not secured content to Client API
+1. Server sends back Spring Security Default Login page to User via Browser
-1. Client API displays not secured content to the User
-1. User uses any Client API for sending GET request to Server for secured content for role USER.
-Credentials type Basic authentication are sent together with this request
-1. Server checks if credentials are valid.
-If everything is ok secured content for role USER is sent back to Client API
-1. Client API displays secured content for role USER to the User
-1. User uses any Client API for sending GET request to Server for secured content for role ADMIN.
-Credentials type Basic authentication are sent together with this request
+1. User via Browser fills credentials and sends request to Server
-1. Server checks if credentials are valid.
-If everything is ok secured content for role ADMIN is sent back to Client API
+1. Server checks credentials.
+If credentials are valid then secured content is sent back to User via Browser
-1. Client API displays secured content for role ADMIN to the User

 ##### Launch
 To launch this application please make sure that the **Preconditions** are met and then follow instructions from **Usage** section.